-Contact: Caitlin Hurley, University News Service, email@example.com, 612-624-1690; Tony Baisley, Institute on Community Integration, firstname.lastname@example.org, 612-625-4789; University News Service, email@example.com, 612-624-5551
+Contact: Caitlin Hurley, University News Service, email@example.com, 612-624-1690; Jerry Smith, Institute on Community Integration, firstname.lastname@example.org, 612-624-4336; University News Service, email@example.com, 612-624-5551

-As part of a nationwide network of studies funded by the Centers for Disease Control and Prevention’s (CDC) Autism and Developmental Disability Monitoring Network (ADDM), the Minnesota-specific study shows the rate of ASD is higher than the national average.
-The CDC found that, on average, 1 in 59 (1.7 percent) children was identified as having ASD in communities where prevalence was tracked by the ADDM Network nationwide.
+As part of a nationwide network of reports funded by the Centers for Disease Control and Prevention’s (CDC) Autism and Developmental Disability Monitoring Network (ADDM), the Minnesota-specific report shows the rate of ASD is higher than the national rate.
+The CDC found that, on average, 1 in 54 (1.9 percent) children was identified as having ASD in communities where prevalence was tracked by the ADDM Network nationwide.
 “Minnesota’s higher prevalence rates is not unexpected for a geographic area concentrated in large metropolitan area, including both Minneapolis and St. Paul, where the is a high concentration of services and supports for children, youth and adults with ASD” said Amy Hewitt, PhD, the principal investigator for the Minnesota report.

 The MN-ADDM Network, which is part of the Institute on Community Integration in the College of Education and Human Development at the University of Minnesota, collaborates with a wide variety of community ASD organizations and several Minnesota state organizations, including the Minnesota Departments of Education, Human Services, and Health.
-The MN-ADDM Network also partners with an active community advisory board.
+The MADDM Network also partners with an active community advisory board.

 For more information on the MN-ADDM Network, visit https://addm.umn.edu.
 To access the CDC’s nationwide ADDM Network studies, visit https://www.cdc.gov/ncbddd/autism/addm-community-report/index.html.